labheshwar/labheshwar/README.md

 ## I'm a Student, Coder, and Blogger!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more MERN Stack at fullest
+- 🥅 2022 Goals: Learn MERN Stack at fullest
 - ⚡ Fun fact: I actually like Assembly

 ### Connect with me: